 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

-And once again, we're traveling with the help of my Francophile friend and fellow guidebook writer Steve Smith.
+And once again, we're traveling with the help of my Francophile partner Steve Smith.

 Steve: Bonjour Rick.